Page Start

 (2) Search and screening

-Searches were performed using the 3 databases listed below.
-Screening was performed in 2 steps: first, the references that obviously did not satisfy the criteria were excluded by the search staff; then, the remaining references were reviewed in the process of preparation of structured abstracts described below to finally decide which to include/exclude.
+Searches were performed using the two databases listed below, with additional reports collected by hand searches.
+Screening was performed in 2 steps: first, the references that obviously did not satisfy the criteria were excluded by the search staff; then, the remaining references were reviewed to finally select the ones to undergo the process of structured abstract preparation as described below.

-On October 22, 2009, searches were performed by the following search formula, limited to publications in and after 1986:
+On 1 April 2016, searches were performed by using the following search formula and limited to articles published in and after 1986:;

 #1 MeSH descriptor Medicine, East Asian Traditional explode all trees